luissilva1044894/hirez-api-docs/api/README.md

   </tr>
   <tr>
     <td align='center'> No Match Details:{match_id} </td>
-    <td style='text-align:center;vertical-align:middle'> The player has private account or haven't played any matches in the last 30 days </td>
+    <td style='text-align:center;vertical-align:middle'> The player was not found, has private account or haven't played any matches in the last 30 days </td>
     <td style='text-align:center;vertical-align:middle'>  </td>
   </tr>
   <tr>